Installation vs Implementation: why go-live is not the finish line

 - Sponsorship attention shifts to the next initiative.

-Observable behavior: the see-it-from-across-the-room test
+Observable behavior: the "see it from across the room" test

 Observable behavior is any action visible to others that can be measured, reinforced, and sustained without relying on self-reported attitudes or surveys.
 Implementation requires that desired behaviors be defined at a level of specificity that makes them observable.